Best live vocal microphones 2024

 Why does this matter?
 Ideally, we want to hear every nuance of a performer’s voice, which means using a highly sensitive microphone that picks up a broad spectrum of sound.
 A large diaphragm condenser microphone, of the sort found in expensive studios, should do the trick nicely, but using one will almost certainly be a bad idea for a whole host of reasons.

 Condenser mics are also more susceptible to feedback, and most are delicate, precision instruments not really suited to the rough and tumble of stage life or very loud vocalists.
-They tend to range from pricey to super-pricey, so can be expensive to repair or replace.

-Dynamic mics are much more at home in live settings.
+Dynamic mics are generally much more at home in live settings.
 Their frequency range may be more limited, but that just makes them better at rejecting unwanted noise.
 They don’t feed back as readily, are very robust and can be bought for under $100/£75/€85.

 So, if you’re miking up a well-mannered vocalist on a stage with a low SPL, and every detail of the performance is important to your audience, it may be worth considering a condenser mic – especially those designed for stage use, such as the Sennheiser e 965 or the DPA d:facto 4018.
-But if volumes are going to get gnarly and you’re pushed for setup time (who isn’t?), a dynamic mic will make much more sense.
-Is anyone in the audience really going to notice the difference?
-Probably not, because in most genres sound is only part of what makes a great performance.

-The human voice is a rich, emotive instrument that’s capable of whipping us into an intense frenzy one minute and seducing us into a state of deep meditative calm the next.
+The human voice is a rich, emotive instrument that’s capable of such incredible variety; whipping us into an intense frenzy one minute and seducing us into a state of deep meditative calm the next.
 It’s such a unique, varied instrument, too.
 Beyoncé sounds nothing like St Vincent, and neither of them sound anything like Dave Grohl.
 We wouldn’t have it any other way, but this mercurial quality does mean that not all mics suit all voices.

-A mic that features a subtle high-frequency boost, or presence, can do wonders for some vocals by retaining a sense of transparency and airiness.
+A mic that features a subtle high-frequency boost, or possesses high ‘presence’, can do wonders for some vocals by retaining a sense of transparency and airiness.
 These qualities can also help them cut through the live mix.
 In fact, dynamic-mic designers often try to mimic the characteristics of condenser mics with such a boost, which can be reassuring for performers who are used to hearing themselves sing into a studio condenser.
-But additional presence can also make thin or strident vocals sound harsh and unforgiving.
-The trick is to match voice to mic, either by being aware of the frequency-response characteristics or through experimentation.
-Just remember, if it sounds good, it is good!

 Sometimes, what’s coming out of the PA may sound great but the performer just isn’t feeling it.
 In these circumstances, it’s worth checking the monitor mixes – the vocal IEM mix in particular – to see if they can be fixed with EQ or if a different mic will help.
 Many vocalists can be understandably very sensitive, if not downright anxious, about their performance, so it’s important that they’re happy with what they’re hearing.
 Swapping out mics might just be the confidence boost they need.